What Is Numerology?

 Then the total is reduced to a smaller number, often a single digit, unless the system treats certain totals as master numbers.

 This is the method layer that weak numerology pages often skip.
-Without it, even a full numerology calculator can sound clear while hiding the structure that produced the result.
+Without it, even a full-chart calculator can sound clear while hiding the structure that produced the result.

 The example also shows why numerology should not begin with personality language.
 A reader needs to know what number was calculated, which rule produced it, and whether the result is a life path number, name number, personal year, or repeating sequence.